Publication 109, Internet Sales

 Businesses located outside of California

-The use tax rate is the same as the sales tax rate for any given California location; please see publication 71, California City and County Sales and Use Tax Rates.
+The use tax rate is the same as the sales tax rate for any given California location; please see California City and County Sales and Use Tax Rates.
 Transactions that are exempt from sales tax are usually exempt from use tax.

 Voluntary collection of use tax